Mark Zuckerberg just laid out his vision for the metaverse. These are the five things you should know.

 The metaverse in broad strokes

-The first half-hour of Meta’s presentation was dominated by Zuckerberg’s vision of the metaverse, made up of virtual public rooms, spaces for games, and people’s personal domains — so-called “home spaces” that you can customize with art and dedicated work spaces.
+The first half-hour of Meta’s presentation was dominated by Zuckerberg’s vision of the metaverse, made up of virtual public rooms, spaces for games, and people’s personal domains — “home spaces” that you can customize with art and dedicated work spaces.
 (As the name sort of suggests, you can invite other people into your virtual home space, or choose to keep it totally private.)

 But that’s just the start.
 According to Zuckerberg, the metaverse will also contain full “worlds” as well as places plucked out of time.
-One example: when talking about the value of the metaverse for education, Meta chief business officer Marnie Levine suggested that people would be able to watch the Forum being built in Ancient Rome.
+One example: When talking about the value of the metaverse for education, Meta’s chief business officer, Marne Levine, suggested that people would be able to watch the Forum being built in ancient Rome.

 The metaverse as a concept is steeped in science fiction history, so it’s no surprise to see the company lean in to the lingo.
 When you’re ready to move from one space to the next, you’ll “teleport into it” by performing the metaverse’s equivalent of clicking a link.